The Bad Dog Theatre Company: History

 The Bad Dog Theatre Company traces its roots back to 1982, originally founded as Theatresports Toronto.
 The company's foundational work was influenced by director and playwright Keith Johnstone.
-They presented weekly improvisational comedy shows at Harbourfront.
+They presented weekly improvisational comedy shows at the Harbourfront Centre.

 Notable alumni from this period include Mike Myers, Tim Sims, Bruce Hunter, and Colin Mochrie.

 Throughout the 1990s, Theatresports Toronto underwent several venue changes.
-In 2003, the organization rebranded as The Bad Dog Theatre Company.
+In 2003, the organization rebranded as The Bad Dog Theatre Company and moved into 138 Danforth.

-The Bad Dog Theatre Company currently provides classes and stages comedy shows in Toronto.
+In 2015, the company moved into 875 Bloor but due to the COVID-19 pandemic decided to shut it down.
+The Bad Dog Theatre Company currently provides classes out of their Kensington Market studio at 392 Spadina and programs comedy shows in popular venues across Toronto.